Mankeyss/atom-viewer/README.md

 Atom viewer lets you see atoms in a close up!
 It supports all 118 elements.

-This project is running react with next.js and three.js.
+This project is running React with Next.js and Three.js.

 ## See this project yourself
 The project is currently running on [Vercel](https://atom-viewer.vercel.app).